jeroencvlier/streamlit-webpage-portfolio/assets/portfolio/aboutme.md

 <div class='StyledHR StyledHRProjects'></div>

-South African born with Dutch and South African nationality.
-I have studied and worked in South Africa, Germany, Spain and the Netherlands.
-I am very passionate about the outdoors and love to travel.
+Born in South African, I hold dual nationality with the netherlands.
+My academic and professional journey has been a global and diverse adventure taking me thorugh many cultures and landscapes including those of South Africa, Germany, Spain and the Netherlands.
+I am passionate about the outdoors and exploring comes second nature to me.

 I have a background in Geology and have worked in the mining industry for 4 years.
 Leveraging my background in geology, I've pivoted to data science, infusing my work with a unique perspective in problem-solving and analysis.

+**Citizenships:**
+- :flag-nl: Dutch
+- :flag-za: South African

 **Hobbies:**
 - :snow_capped_mountain: Hiking